Science of Sex: Lube

 May 26th, 2012

 You’ve probably tried Wet Naturals.
 I say this with confidence because sex toy retailers like PinkCherry frequently send sample packets with your order.
 In fact, I have a few random flavored straggles in my nightstand.
 In fact, it was a packet of the silicone-based version that ruined my Spur.
-Third world problems.
+Third-world problems.

 I’m not overly fond of the packets.
-They’re not super easy to use and I can never get the right amount of product, so I was glad to try a full-sized bottle when the opportunity to work with Wet arose.
+They’re not super easy to use, and I can never get the right amount of product, so I was glad to try a full-sized bottle when the opportunity to work with Wet arose.

 Let me preface this by saying I enjoyed the Beautifully Bare lube when I first used it.
 It was an interesting experience.
-My toys felt lubricated but I couldn’t necessarily feel the lubrication.
+My toys felt lubricated, but I couldn’t necessarily feel the lubrication.
 It was the most natural feeling lube I’d used.
 However, I just didn’t love it as much the second time around.
-I think it’s because it’s a thinner lube and it winds up running down my toys and hands, making a mess.
-I’ve definitely come to like slightly thicker lubes better for play with toys.
+I think it’s because it’s a thinner lube, and it winds up running down my toys and hands, making a mess.
+I’ve definitely come to like slightly thicker lubes better for playing with toys.
 When you consider that all my play involves toys these days, you can see how this would affect how I feel about this lube.

 The ingredients list doesn’t include any sugars or parabens, but Wet Naturals does have a lot of natural extracts, including grape seed extract and aloe vera.
 Wet Naturals is also slightly cheaper from most retailers than other organic or sensitive lubes, so this might be a good alternative if you’re into that.